Sanders3026/capacitor-hce-plugin/README.md

 # Capacitor HCE plugin

-Host Card Emulation (HCE) Plugin for Capacitor / Ionic on Android.
+Host Card Emulation (HCE) Plugin for Capacitor / Ionic on Android/ios.
 This project is ported and reuse code based from https://github.com/agmo-ios-team/flutter_nfc_hce that forked for Flutter HCE Plugin https://pub.dev/packages/flutter_nfc_hce you can follow the introcuction for thier project

 ## Install